adamsburge/geographica/README.md

 ![Final Score Mid Tier](assets/images/mid-tier-final-score.png)
 ![Final Score Low Tier](assets/images/lower-tier-final-score.png)

-At the end of the game, the user is presented with their final score along with an answer based their score.
+At the end of the game, the user is presented with their final score along with an answer based on their score.
 User scores above 1600 points receive the high-tier response, scores between 800 and 1600 receive the mid-tier response, and scores below 800 receive the lower-tier response.

 ### Changing of Buttons
 ![See Hint Button](assets/images/see-hint.png)